Video is very different to recording audios. There is no where to hide!

 I find if the camera is just slightly above eye level, then it works really well.
 In a weird twist if I sit my laptop on my Yeti microphone box on a dining room table – I get the exact right height.

-If you have expensive camera’s then you can move and sway as much as you like, but the tiny little camera’s in most laptops or iPhones can’t focus quickly and you keep going out of focus if you move too much.
-Allow the camera to lock onto you and then stay as still as you can.
-Use your arms and hands to get the movement …. that way you won’t look like a talking wooden doll.
+If you have expensive camera’s then you can move and sway as much as you like because they will self focus.
+However, the tiny little camera’s in most laptops or iPhones can’t focus quickly and you keep going out of focus if you move too much.
+Allow the camera to lock onto you and then stay as still as you can, while not appearing to “wooden”.
+Use your arms and hands to get the movement …. that way you won’t look like a talking clothes peg.

 If you are a bronzed tanned beauty then by all means go ahead and roll cameras with just a dab of lip gloss.
 But for an old gal like me with pasty white skin, well we need a lot of help.
 I found a make up artist who specialises in video work and she was amazing.